 Getting to hope you like me

 So how can you find great dividend stocks yourself?
 It's not based on yield alone.
 If that were the case, we'd all be hoping businesses in tough spots like General Motors wouldn't cut their payouts.
 A high yield is not always a good yield.
 Indeed, some of the highest yields exist only because the companies' stock prices have dropped through the floor.

 To throw those out, we've got to do our homework.
-To hit the books, keep in mind that the best place to start is cash.
+When you hit the books, keep in mind that the best place to start is cash.
 After all, that's what we seek as dividend investors: companies that generate extremely large free cash flows (FCF).

 Fortunately, there's a lot of cash out there in today's market.
 U.S. corporate earnings have been on a tear since pulling out of their nosedive three years ago.
 The result is that companies have reloaded, and they're ready to fire at share buybacks, mergers and acquisitions, and -- you guessed it -- higher dividend payouts.